 TfN will continue to work closely and collaboratively with other successful existing partnerships and networks.
-These include the NP11, N8 Research Partnership, TechNorth, the Institute for Transport Studies, Campaign for Better

-North, and others to ensure TfN's vision and objectives
+These include the NP11, N8 Research Partnership, TechNorth, the Institute for Transport Studies, Campaign for Better Transport, the Northern Powerhouse Partnership, IPPR North, and others to ensure TfN's vision and objectives are delivered.
+The North should be at the forefront of the application of innovation and new technology to achieve our vision.